HOLY WARS and SOCIAL MOVEMENTS

 Environmental movement .
 There were some early philosopher-leaders, such as Rachel Carson.
 But the beliefs aren’t openly articulated.
 Climate change and population control are poison topics for leaders because those topics conflict with underlying beliefs.
 For a change in practice, a leader would have to articulate the fears and the beliefs beneath those fears.
 That’s difficult because a belief is an unspoken, often unconscious, thought.

 SO WHAT?
 WHY IS THE CONCEPT OF HOLY WARS IMPORTANT TO US?

 Governance of our nation is enmeshed in holy wars.
-Movements in congress and legislatures are based on belief, not what’s productive or reasonable.
+Movements in the Congress and legislatures are based on belief, not on what’s productive or reasonable.
 Winning and obstruction have become the objectives.
 I received advertising that says, “Stop the GOP now.”
 What I want to achieve is more important than stopping anyone.